PRich57/tech-blog/README.md

 ## Contributing

-  All contributions are welcome and should be done with the following process:
+  All contributions are welcome and should be done by cloning this repo and working from your own branch.
+Please contact me with any questions.

-  1. Clone this repository to your local machine.
-  2. Create a new branch to work on your additions or modifications.
-  3. Commit your changes and push them to your branch.
-  4. Open a pull request on GitHub for review.
-  5. I will review your contributions and work with you to merge them into the main project.